purescript-contrib/purescript-bigints/docs/Data/BigInt.md

 fromString :: String -> Maybe BigInt
 ```

-Parse a string into a BigInt, assuming a decimal representation.
+Parse a string into a `BigInt`, assuming a decimal representation.
 Returns
 `Nothing` if the parse fails.

 Examples: